-Since then we have reproduced and revisited that investigation multiple times, exposing glaring inconsistencies in the account of al-Qi’an’s death presented by leading Israeli figures, including Prime Minister Netanyahu.
+Since then, Forensic Architecture has reproduced and revisited that investigation multiple times, exposing glaring inconsistencies in the account of al-Qi’an’s death presented by leading Israeli figures, including Prime Minister Netanyahu.

-Working with the documentary photographers Activestills, we analysed open source video material, including helicopter camera footage released by the Israel Police that was intended to cast al-Qi’an as a terrorist, in order to challenge the state’s claims.
-Later, we traveled to Umm al-Hiran to reenactment the event together with the village’s residents.
+Working with the documentary photographer Activestills, we analysed open source video material, including helicopter camera footage released by the Israel Police that was intended to cast al-Qi’an as a terrorist, in order to challenge the state’s claims.
+Later, we travelled to Umm al-Hiran to reenactment the event together with the village’s residents.

 Despite being forced to retract their claims, politicians and police have long refused to pursue prosecution against al-Qi’an’s killers.